How to Win Friends and Influence People: Reception

 How to Win Friends and Influence People became one of the most successful books in American history.
 It went through 17 print editions in its first year of publishing and sold 250,000 copies in the first three months.
 The book has sold over 30 million copies worldwide since and annually sells in excess of 250,000 copies.
 A 2013 Library of Congress survey ranked Carnegie's volume as the seventh most influential book in American history.

 How to Win Friends and Influence People was number eight on the list of "Top Check Outs Of All Time" by the New York Public Library.

 After How to Win Friends and Influence People was published in November 1936 and ascended rapidly on best-seller lists, the New York Times reviewed it in February 1937.
-They offered a balanced criticism arguing that Carnegie indeed offered insightful advice in dealing with people, but that his wisdom was extremely simple and should not overrule the foundation of actual knowledge.
+They offered a balanced criticism, arguing that Carnegie indeed offered insightful advice in dealing with people, but that his wisdom was extremely simple and should not overrule the foundation of actual knowledge.

 The satirical writer Sinclair Lewis waited a year to offer his scathing critique.
 He described Carnegie's method as teaching people to "smile and bob and pretend to be interested in other people's hobbies precisely so that you may screw things out of them."
 However, despite the criticism, sales continued to soar and the book was talked about and reviewed as it rapidly became mainstream.

 Scholarly critique was little and oscillated over time.
 Due to the book's lay appeal, it was not significantly discussed in academic journals.
 In the early stages of the book's life, the few scholarly reviews that were written explained the contents of the book and attempted to describe what made the book popular.
 As time passed, however, scholarly reviews became more critical, chiding Carnegie for being insincere and manipulative.

 How to Win Friends and Influence People was written for a popular audience and Carnegie successfully captured the attention of his target.
 The book experienced mass consumption and appeared in many popular periodicals, including garnering 10 pages in the January 1937 edition of Reader's Digest.

 The book continued to remain at the top of best-seller lists and was even noted in the New York Times to have been extremely successful in Nazi Germany, much to the writer's bewilderment.
-He wrote that Carnegie would rate "butter higher than guns as a means of winning friends" something "diametrically opposite to the official German view."
+It was written that Carnegie would rate "butter higher than guns as a means of winning friends" something "diametrically opposite to the official German view."

 Carnegie described his book as an "action-book" but it is today categorized as one of the first in the self-help genre.
 Almost every self-help book since has borrowed some type of style or form from Carnegie's "path-breaking best seller."